simutool/.github/profile/README.md

 ## External Ecosystem

-The figure above shows how different systems, activites, and user personas, fit within the overarching ecosystem of the project.
+The following figure shows how different systems, activites, and user personas, fit within the overarching ecosystem of the project.
 Letters in circles denote the _external-facing_ systems of the different companies involved in the project.

 ![](profile/simutool-systems-interaction.png)